Guidelines for representing your business on Google

 A practitioner should not have multiple pages to cover all of his or her specializations.Learn more

 If the practitioner is one of several public-facing practitioners at this location:

 - The organization should create a page for this location, separate from that of the practitioner.

-- The page for the practitioner should be titled with name of the practitioner only, excluding that of the organization.
+- The title of the page for the practitioner should include only the name of the practitioner, and shouldn’t include the name of the organization.

-If a practitioner is the sole public-facing one at this location and represents a branded organization, the practitioner page should not be separate from the organization’s page.
-Instead, create a single page, titled using the following format: [brand/company]: [practitioner name].
+If a practitioner is the only public-facing practitioner at a location and represents a branded organization, it's best for the practitioner to share a page with the organization.
+Create a single page, named using the following format: [brand/company]: [practitioner name].

 Other items of note